GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/offline-ux-considerations/index.md

 When designing for unstable network connections, use these:

-- Think how you design for the success, failure and instability of a network connection.
+- Think how you design for the success, failure, and instability of a network connection.
 - Data may be expensive, so be considerate to the user.
 - For most users globally, the tech environment is almost exclusively mobile.
-- Low end devices are commonplace, with limited storage, memory and processing power and, small displays and lower touchscreen quality.
+- Low end devices are commonplace, with limited storage, memory and processing power, and small displays and lower touchscreen quality.
 Make sure performance is a part of your design process.
 - Allow users to browse your application when they are offline.
 - Inform users of their current state and of changes in states.
 - Try to provide offline by default if your app doesn't require much data.
 - If the app is data-heavy, educate users about how they can download for offline use.
 - Make experiences transferable between devices.
-- Utilize language, icons, imagery, typography and color to express ideas to the user collectively.
+- Utilize language, icons, imagery, typography, and color to express ideas to the user collectively.
 - Provide reassurance and feedback to help the user.